 Salon visits are a wonderful treat; enjoy your visit fully by using the most hygienic utensils and treating your feet and nails properly!
 If the salon you visit cannot accommodate your requests, you should switch to another salon.

-Consult with your localHouston TX podiatrist for more information, or feel free to schedule an appointment with us at Foot & Ankle Associates.
+Consult with your localHouston TX podiatrist for more information, or feel free to schedule an appointment with us at Vargas Foot & Ankle Specialists.